intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 contracts.

-# Changes from Version 2 of the RFC Editor Model
+# Changes from RFC 8728

 ## RFC Series Editor

 The RSWG and RSAB together provide a public process by which policies for the RFC series can be defined.
 It is expected that these bodies will therefore cover some of the responsibilities of the RFC Series Editor under Version 2.

 ## RFC Series Oversight Committee (RSOC)